thinkst/canarytools-python/docs/incident_attributes.rst

 **Event Attributes:**
     - **banner_id (str)** -- Multiple banners are supported, the id identifies which banner service was triggered.
     - **data (str)** -- Optional.
 Attacker's supplied data.
-    - **function (str)** -- Indicates which trigger fired, either 'DATA_RECEIVED' for when a banner was sent after the attacker sent data, or 'CONNECTION_MADE' for when a banner was sent immediately on connection.
+    - **function (str)** -- Indicates which trigger fired, either 'DATA_RECEIVED' for when a banner was sent after the attacker sent data or 'CONNECTION_MADE' for when a banner was sent immediately on connection.
     - **logtype (str)** -- "20001" (Banner set immediately on connection)
     - **logtype (str)** -- "20002" (Banner sent after client sent a line)